The Brutal As Hell Team

 Annie Riordan, not sane, stands by herself in the direct-to-video horror aisle, holding darkness within.
 She has stood for 41 years and might stand for 41 more.
 She is a woman without kindness, not fit for people or for love or for hope.
 Exorcism cannot alter the countenance of an embittered film reviewer: Annie Riordan will stay as she is until she is destroyed. (with apologies to Shirley Jackson).
 You cannot find her on Twitter or elsewhere.
 Annie has no use for the playthings of mortals.

-Keri O’ Shea – Editor and Staff Writer
+Keri O’ Shea – Staff Writer and Editor

 Stephanie Scaife – Contributing Writer